 “My son, do not leave.
 You are the destined treasure revealer.”

-Terton then entered a retreat.
-On the 10th day of the eighth month in retreat, the Guru again appeared to Him.
+Accordingly, Terton entered a retreat.
+Guru Rinpoche again appeared to him on the 10th day of the eighth month in retreat.

 if one merely sees Bey Langdra, one will be freed from samsara.
 If one visits it, all defilements will be purified.
 If one practices Dharma there, one will find spiritual fulfillment and realize all the Yidam practices.
 If one makes offerings here, all aspirations for all lifetimes will be fulfilled.